Herbert Kappler

-Herbert Kappler (23 September 1907 – 9 February 1978) was a key German SS functionary and war criminal during the Nazi era.
+Gustav Adolph Herbert Kappler (23 September 1907 – 9 February 1978) was a key German SS functionary and war criminal during the Nazi era.
 He served as the commander of German security police and security services (Sicherheitspolizei and SD) in Rome during the Second World War and was responsible for the Ardeatine massacre.
 Following the end of the war, Kappler stood trial in Italy and was sentenced to life imprisonment.
 He escaped from a prison hospital with the help of his wife shortly before his death in West Germany in 1978.

 Early life

 Kappler was born to a middle-class family in Stuttgart in what was still the German Empire.
 He joined the Nazi Party on 1 August 1931 and joined the SS in 1933.
 In January 1936, he was assigned to duty at the Gestapo main office in Stuttgart.

 In 1938, during the Anschluss, Kappler supervised the mass deportations of Austrian Jews as part of the Holocaust in Austria.
 Kappler was posted to Rome as head of the Sicherheitsdienst (SD) and, from the beginning of the Second World War, he cooperated closely with the Italian police.